cloud-gov/cg-site/_posts/2017-11-20-release-notes-buildpacks-volume-services-other-new-features.md

   Thanks to our antipodal compatriots with the [Australian Government Digital Transformation Agency](https://www.dta.gov.au/what-we-do/platforms/cloud/) for this code contribution.

-{% asset dashboard-envs.png alte="Screenshot of the environment variable editing view on the dashboard" %}
+{% asset dashboard-envs.png alt="Screenshot of the environment variable editing view on the dashboard" %}

 ### Updates